 In terms of protagonists, Wes could definitely be considered this.
 He's an ex-criminal who, in the introduction, blows up his former team's base, steals their Snag Machine, and then steals their Shadow Pokemon away from them.

-In Black 2 and White 2, he just orders Kyurem to murder the player character directly, instead of giving them the chance to beat him in a Pokemon battle.
+In Black 2 and White 2, he just orders Kyurem to freeze the player character directly, instead of giving them the chance to beat him in a Pokemon battle.

 Out of all the Dark-type Elite Four members, Grimsley displays this trope best.
 While Johto/Kanto's Karen and Hoenn's Sidney seem to like how cool they are, Grimsley has a firm belief that everything is fair game in battle, especially considering he used to come from a wealthy family that became impoverished.
 He even encourages the player to indulge in the same practice.
 The quotes section of the trope page has a gem from him that sums up his philosophy on battle:

-Grimsley: A beautiful loss is still a loss, while an ugly win is still a win.
+Grimsley: A beautiful loss is still a loss, and an ugly win is still a win!